 I tell job seekers there’s no shame in being out of work.
 And I’m sure they say under their breath, “What would you know?”
 Plenty.
 I’ve been out of work myself and came to find out that my feelings of self-doubt were wasted.

 In order for others to help you, they need to know you’re looking for work.
 The people you tell aren’t limited to your former colleagues and supervisors.
 They should include family, friends, and acquaintances.

 Don’t disregard people who live across the country or even the world.
 Social media allows us to hear of opportunities in various areas of the country.
 Your brother in New York or San Francisco might hear of position openings close to where you live.

 Two, most people like to help those in need.
 It gives them a sense of fulfillment.
 Look at it this way, you’re helping others by asking for help.
 Psychologist assert that helping others gives people a feeling of achievement.
-As someone out of work, you will experience the same.
-So pay it forward.
+I think most people reading this article enjoy helping others, seeing them succeed.

 This isn’t to say you should approach everyone in your community and ask, “Do you know of any jobs for me?”
-To tell people you’re out of work (related to #2) should be enough.
+To tell people you’re out of work (#5) should be enough.
 For safe measure, however, “ping” people to stay top of mind.
 An occasional request like, “Please keep your ear to the pavement for me” should suffice.

 7. Take action to prepare

 As hard as it might be, you will have to focus on four major areas in your job search.
 My valued connection, Erin Kennedy, outlines what job-search measures to take to update your job search and to begin moving forward.
-These are steps you will take in the early phase of your job search.
+According to Erin these are steps you will take in the early phase of your job search: